 Following the via ferrata section, Lake Sorapis comes into view.
-The trail descends first to Refugio Vandelli, and just beyond that, Lake Sorapis.
+The trail descends first to Rifugio Vandelli, and just beyond that, Lake Sorapis.
 Make sure to walk around the lake.

 What to Bring on the Hike

-Snacks (food/beer can be purchased at Refugio Vandelli)
+Snacks (food/beer is available for purchase at Refugio Vandelli)